© 2026 WXPR

 “It releases the PFAS trust fund money in a manner that triages the most vulnerable and needy people as a priority.
 But, most significantly, it (includes) all of the legal changes that I was pushing for five years now, including the innocent landowner portion,” Wimberger told WPR.

-Evers and Wimberger said staffing at the DNR was the only major item that had yet to be resolved under the bipartisan deal.
+Evers and Wimberger said staffing at the DNR is the only major item that had yet to be resolved under the bipartisan deal.
 DNR Secretary Karen Hyun said the agency originally requested 13 positions to help stand up new grant programs, but the bill includes 10 positions.

 “This is a really good faith effort across the aisle, and I’m hoping we can get over the finish line in the coming months,” Hyun told WPR.